 While you need to put down a larger deposit, you don’t need to pay stamp duty on the built-up property.
 Another advantage is that self-built homes tend to appreciate in value quickly.
 Your property will typically be worth more than it costs to construct.

-To reduce the stress from the home financing process, hire a local estate agent.
+To reduce the stress from the home financing process, hire a local real estate agent.
 If you are looking for a house in Wapping, for example, then estate agents in Tower Bridge can get you the best financial information and assistance.
 From property evaluation to reports and taxation to mortgage agreements, local estate agents can accurately guide you in your home buying quest.